Sao Tome and Principe profile

 Sao Tome and Principe is trying to shake off its dependence on the cocoa crop.
 Falls in production and prices left the island state heavily reliant on foreign aid.
 The government has been encouraging economic diversification and is set to exploit the billions of barrels of oil which are thought to lie off the country's coast.

-Drilling is under way and commercial production is expected to begin within a few years.
+Commercial oil production is expected to begin within a few years.

 Promoters of tourism say the islands have plenty for visitors to see.
 But hurdles include ignorance about the country, the difficulties of getting there, and what some say is an exaggerated fear of malaria.